-They add to the myth that in order to use their software, you must remain on their support programme – regardless of the licence type you have.
-Naturally, Oracle and SAP aren’t going to broadcast that perpetually licensed customers don’t have to follow this rule, because then both types of customers will continue to pay for their support.
+They add to the myth that in order to use their software, you must remain on their support programme, regardless of the licence type you have.
+Naturally, Oracle and SAP aren’t going to broadcast that perpetually licensed customers don’t have to follow this rule.
+Then both types of customers will continue to pay for their support.

-Oracle specifically add to the confusion amongst their customers, with their ‘matching service levels’ policy.
-If you own licences for two related Oracle products, then by their terms, both products must have the same level of support from Oracle; full support, extended, or no support at all.
+Oracle specifically adds to the confusion amongst its customers with its ‘matching service levels’ policy.
+If you own licences for two related Oracle products, then by its terms, both products must have the same level of support from Oracle.
+For example, the products can be in full support, extended support, or no support at all.

-Oracle then use this policy, to either force customers into expensive, partially needed support contracts; or they use it to advise customers that they cannot terminate support on one contract, or else they lose support on all their Oracle software.
+Oracle then uses this policy to force customers into expensive, partially needed support contracts.
+The vendor also uses it to advise customers that they cannot terminate support on one contract, or else they lose support on all their Oracle software.

 Tip: Oracle’s matching service levels policy only applies to licences in the same product family.
 You do not need to have the same level of support across all Oracle products.
 Get to know your support contract, and if Oracle contact you about it, be sure to get everything in writing.

-The policy helps Oracle keep their customers confused, and unsure about the options available to them, meaning they’ll stick to the vendor’s support.
-After all, blocking the idea of third-party support helps make them money, not the customer.
+The policy helps Oracle keep its customers confused and unsure about the options available to them, meaning they’ll stick to the vendor’s support.
+After all, blocking the idea of third-party support helps make Oracle money, not the customer.

 Summary: Support Revolution is 100% legal

-When you switch to third-party support, such as Support Revolution, we provide your software support and maintenance, instead of Oracle or SAP providing the service.
+When you switch to third-party support with Support Revolution, we provide your software support and maintenance, replacing Oracle or SAP.